 Washington Movers International has offices in District Heights, Md.; Doha, Qatar; and Beirut.
 Ghanem, 43, started the company "from scratch," according to a profile of Ghanem posted online.

 "We are now recognized as one of the leading logistics firms in the United States," the company's website says, promising, "From the simplest household move to the largest of international business relocations, you will appreciate our extraordinary professionalism, expertise, our friendly and helpful service."

-As of two years ago, Ghanem was a follower of Druze – a relatively small, ancient religion practiced mostly in Lebanon, Syria and Israel – and he was an active member in the faith’s community.
-He served on the board of a Washington-area Druze community organization.
-He is married with three children, according to an online profile.
+As of two years ago, Ghanem was a follower of Druze - a relatively small, ancient religion practiced mostly in Lebanon, Syria and Israel - and he was an active member in the faith's community.
+He served on the board of a Washington-area Druze organization.
+He is married with three children, according to the online profile.

 Ghanem has been charged with one count of "attempted export of defense articles" in violation of the Arms Export Control Act.
 If convicted, he faces five years in prison and a fine of $50,000.

 He made his initial appearance Monday before a federal judge in Greenbelt, Md.
 Public records available Tuesday did not indicate whether Ghanem had entered a plea.